 You may want to start a timer in one state and respond to the time-out in another, maybe cancel the time-out without changing states, or perhaps run multiple time-outs in parallel.
-All this can be accomplished with Erlang Timers: erlang:start_timer3,4.
+All this can be accomplished with generic time-outs.
+They may look a little bit like event time-outs but contain a name to allow for any number of them simultaneously and they are not automatically cancelled.

-Here is how to accomplish the state time-out in the previous example by insted using an Erlang Timer:
+Here is how to accomplish the state time-out in the previous example by instead using a generic time-out named open_tm:

 '''

-open(info, {timeout,Tref,lock}, #{timer := Tref} = Data) ->
+open({timeout,open_tm}, lock, Data) ->

 do_lock(),

-{next_state,locked,maps:remove(timer, Data)};
+{next_state,locked,Data};

 open(cast, {button,}, Data) ->

 {keep_state,Data};

 ...

 '''